Wildlife cannot wait– pass Recovering America’s Wildlife Act this year!

 Working together, partners across the conservation community have made historic progress on the Recovering America’s Wildlife Act.
-The bill has passed out of committee with bipartisan support the Senate, and on the floor of the House of Representatives.
+The bill has passed the House of Representatives and awaits a vote on the Senate floor in the coming weeks.
 In a tough political climate, we have made more progress on this issue than ever.
 Now is an all-hands-on-deck opportunity to pass the most important wildlife conservation bill in decades.
 It is up to us to get this bill to the Senate floor and to a final vote.
 NWF is standing by to help you with assistance, tools, and information!

 Birds are facing an unprecedented crisis; three billion fewer birds grace the skies of North America than in 1970.
 But there’s reason for hope if we act swiftly.
 We call on you to urge Congress to pass the Recovering America’s Wildlife Act, bipartisan legislation that will provide $1.4 billion annually in wildlife conservation funding to states and tribes.
 Our goal is for bill passage by this summer.